 FORMER Devizes tyre fitter George Venman walked free from court after he admitted keeping almost £5,000 that had been paid into his bank account by mistake.

-Venman, 23, received the money plus a further £6,700 from chartered accountants Dutton Mander Duffill, based in Chippenham, after he had been sacked by Mike Wood Tyres in Nursteed Road, Devizes.
+Venman, 23, received the money plus a further £6,700 from its chartered accountants after he had been sacked by Mike Wood Tyres in Nursteed Road, Devizes.

 Venman, who previously lived in Roseland Avenue, Devizes, and is now living with his girlfriend in Kingsbridge, Devon, was charged with two counts under the Theft Act of dishonestly retaining money.

 He admitted keeping £4,948.56, but denied stealing £6,717.43 as this money was recovered by the accountants and this charge was dropped by the Crown Prosecution Service.

 On Friday, Winchester Crown Court heard that Venman had completed an apprenticeship at Mike Wood Tyres and left the company.

 He returned in August 2012 and was paid £6.35 an hour.
 However, he was sacked three months later for poor timekeeping.

 Susan Cavender, prosecuting, said Venman’s wages were paid up to date.
 Dutton Mander Duffill, Mike Wood Tyre’s accountants, should have paid tax to Mike Wood Tyres but put the entire £4,948.56 into Venman’s bank account by accident.